News, Blogs and Buying Guides

 In this flow chart, audio sources like TVs and CD Players are connected via a short audio cable to a Bluetooth Transmitter.
 This allows the audio to be transmitted and sent out wirelessly.
 Rather than the cables carrying the sound right to an output device, the sound is instead taken to the Bluetooth Transmitter.

-Once the transmitter broadcasts the audio over Bluetooth, any paired Bluetooth devices can receive and play the audio!
+Once the transmitter broadcasts the audio over Bluetooth, any paired Bluetooth audio outputs can receive and play the audio!

 Think of a Bluetooth transmitter as a wireless audio output.